RakibulMRH/v_D2A2I-mysql-postgresql-converter/README.md

 MySQL to PostgreSQL Converter
 =============================

-RakibulMRH's additions to Lanyrd's MySQL to PostgreSQL conversion script.
-Use with care.
+RakibulMRH's additions to Lanyrd's MySQL to PostgreSQL conversion script:

 Minor Bug fixes for Python 3.12.3+ versions